 Phase 1: Steady as She Goes

-As I stated earlier, I’ve know I had this drive, this interest, this curiosity, all my life, but it was “under control”.
+As I stated earlier, I’ve known I had this drive, this interest, this curiosity, all my life, but it was “under control”.
 Meaning that it never bothered me, it never became a stress point for me or a source of anxiety of why I could not be a girl.
 Rather it was a part of me that I knew that if anyone found out I would be labeled evil or deviant or some other nasty social stigma.
 From an early age I was aware, interested and very curious about males presenting female and even transitioning.
 From time to time I would get my hands on something girly, most often clothing, most often undies.
 I would wear it at home or wherever I was but making sure no one would ever catch me.
 There were periods that I was more active or would put on something more often and there were other times where I would not spend time putting anything on, but nevertheless, everyday I would think about it.

 I call this stage “Steady as She Goes” meaning that I didn’t even think of doing anything about it.
 I never considered presenting female full time, I didn’t consider looking for medical help; life was just fine.
 It was my deepest personal secret and for the most part no one knew.
 For the longest time nothing changed much, so steady as she goes during this phase 1.